houseofapis/currencyapi-php/README.md

 - Popular cryptocurrencies included; Bitcoin, Litecoin etc.
 - Convert currencies on the fly with the convert endpoint.
 - Historical currency rates back to year 2000.
+- Easy to follow <a href="https://currencyapi.net/documentation" title="currency-api-documentation">documentation</a>

+Signup for a free or paid account <a href="https://currencyapi.net/#pricing-sec" title="currency-api-pricing">here</a>.

 ## This package

-PHP wrapper for CurrencyApi.net endpoints.
+PHP wrapper for <a href="https://currencyapi.net" title="CurrencyApi">CurrencyApi.net</a> endpoints.

 #### Prerequisites